ovh/docs/pages/cloud/nutanix/00-cluster-custom-redeployment/guide.en-ie.md

 ![00 Redeploy cluster from OVHcloud control panel 03](images/00-cluster-redeployment-through-manager03.png)

-Enter the information for each of your nodes, which are:
+Enter the information for each of your nodes, which are :

 - the private IP address of your AHV hypervisor.
 - the private IP address of the CVM virtual machine.